nikhilm/turbulence/doc/presentation/slides.rst

 ----------

 * XML to RDF - loosely structured, needs a template to convert
-* YARS2 - federated repository for semantic data with high performance distributed queries
+* YARS2 [#yars2]_ - federated repository for semantic data with high performance
+  distributed queries
 * Cassandra/Hadoop/MapReduce based approaches to implementing distributed semantic storage

+.. [#yars2] \A. Harth, J. Umbrich, A. Hogan, and S. Decker, "Yars2: A federated repository for querying graph structured data from the web"

 Solution?
 ---------